codingyoga/believer-ai/README.md

     cd believer-ai
     ```

-3. Install the required dependencies:
+3. Install dependencies:
     ```sh
     pip install -r requirements.txt
     ```

-4. Run the application:
+4. Run the app:
     ```sh
-    streamlit run app.py
+    streamlit run believer-ai.py
     ```

 ## Contributing

-We welcome contributions from the community!
-Feel free to fork the repository, create a branch, and submit a pull request.
+We 💖 contributions!
+Fork the repo, make a branch, and submit a pull request.

 ## License

-Believer AI is released under the [MIT License](LICENSE).
+Believer AI is open-source under the [MIT License](LICENSE).

 ---

-By using Believer AI, you commit to a structured approach towards goal achievement, maximizing your productivity and minimizing distractions.
-Join our community of motivated achievers and start believing in your potential with Believer AI!
+Join our squad of go-getters and start believing in your potential with Believer AI! 🌟